Economy of Bihar: Public-private partnership

 Indian Railways announced contracts to manufacture electric locomotives in Bihar.
-The electric locomotives will be manufactured at a factory in Madhepura and the diesel ones at Marora.
-Five multinational companies have been shortlisted for two separate contracts, jointly worth an estimated $8 billion (Rs 37,600 crore), to manufacture and supply locomotives for the Indian Railways.
-In the past, Indian Railways manufactured locomotives at the Chittaranjan Locomotive Works in West Bengal or from state-owned Bharat Heavy Electricals Ltd, and diesel locomotives from Diesel Locomotive Works in Varanasi.
-These factories now have developed capacity issues.
-Germany's Siemens AG, Bombardier Transportation India Ltd, a unit of Canada's Bombardier Inc., and France's Alstom SA is attempting to secure an order to build and supply at least 660 electric locomotives for the railways.
+The electric locomotives would be manufactured at a factory in Madhepura and the diesel ones at Marora.
+Five multinational companies were shortlisted for two separate contracts, jointly worth an estimated ₹37,600 crore ($8 billion), to manufacture and supply locomotives for Indian Railways.
+In the past, Indian Railways manufactured locomotives at the Chittaranjan Locomotive Works in West Bengal or at state-owned Bharat Heavy Electricals Ltd, and diesel locomotives at the Diesel Locomotive Works in Varanasi.
+These factories developed capacity issues.
+Three companies – Germany's Siemens AG, Bombardier Transportation India Ltd (a unit of Canada's Bombardier Inc.), and France's Alstom SA – were attempting to secure an order to build and supply at least 660 electric locomotives for the railways.
 General Electric Co.
-(GE) and Electro Motive Diesel Inc. (EMD) will compete for the second contract—to build and supply 1,000 diesel train engines for the national transporter.
+(GE) and Electro-Motive Diesel Inc. (EMD) would compete for the second contract to build and supply 1,000 diesel locomotives for the national transporter.